Stochastic thermodynamics of computation: Kolmogorov complexity and the entropy dynamics of Turing machines

-As a final technical comment, note that just like other results in Turing machine theory, all the results recounted here hold only up to additive $O(1)$ terms.
-For infinite spaces $X$ and $Y$, that is fine, but for finite $X$ and $Y$, such additive constants can swamp the other terms in these results.
-Combined with the fact that these results are only bounds, this means they have little to say about computation with finite $X$.
+As a final technical point, note that just like other results in Turing machine theory, all the results recounted here hold only up to additive $O(1)$ terms.
+For infinite spaces $X$ and $Y$, that is fine, but for finite $X$ and $Y$, such additive constants can swamp the other terms in these results.\footnote{Zurek was well aware of this problematic aspect of analysis summarized in this subsection, saying that the bound of Theorem 1 in \cite{zure89a} ``cannot \{actually be met\} by recursive computation \{i.e., by running a TM guaranteed to halt\}'', that at best it is met ``perhaps by sheer luck''.} So these results have little to say about computation with finite $X$.
 To give a simple example, all of the results recounted here apply to straight-line circuits.
 Yet as recounted in \cref{sec:circuit_entropy_dynamics}, the formulas for the entropic costs of circuits do not involve Kolmogorov complexity (in contrast to the results presented in this section).

 As a closing, historical comment, an explicit goal of much of the early work on the thermodynamics of TMs was to rederive statistical physics {with little if any use of probabilities}~\cite{livi08,caves1993information,caves1990entropy,zure89b,zupa94}.
 Ultimately, perhaps the most fruitful way to consider the analysis in~\cite{zure89a} is not to translate it into modern nonequilibrium statistical physics, so deeply grounded in the use of probability distributions, but rather to view it as part of this research program which strived to expunge the use of probabilities from statistical physics.